Monday, 29 December 2008

 Soon after, the doctor arrives and he explains how the procedure works, how long it usually takes and what the risks are.
 Like I had read, the major risks are blood clotting, not being able to find the adrenals, which result in an insufficient reading-something you don't want to occur.
 I was thrilled when he didn't mention words like death or imploding adrenals.

 About an hour or so after being admitted, you will be wheeled in to the operating room where about 4 nurses are prepping for your surgery.
 They will clean and sterilize your groin area for a bit and then place a piece of heavy tape or plastic between your legs up to your chest.
 You will then be administered a sedative and anesthesia- mine was Fentanyl and something else.
-It takes very little time to get loopy and feel tired.
-There will be nurse at your side to make sure you are doing ok, and to answer any questions, or just hold your hand.
-The other nurses will be helping the doctor and cleaning/preparing instruments.
+It takes very little time to get loopy and go under.
+There will be nurse at your side the entire time to answer any questions, or just hold your hand.
+The other nurses will be helping the doctor and cleaning/preping instruments.
 I was surprised to see so many nurses, but like I said, this was a complicated procedure.

-When they are done, you get wheeled back to your bed.
-You will be out of it for about 1 hour.
-The nurses will check on you constantly and see that you are ok.
-They are mainly concerned with hematomas (bruising, which I had) and clotting.
-You will be asked to keep you legs as straight and still as possible which can be difficult (I was fidgety).
+You'll return to your bed and will be out of it for about one hour.
+The nurses will check on you constantly checking for hematomas (which I had) and clotting.
+You will be asked to keep you legs as straight and still as possible which can be difficult.
 You will be severely dehydrated but have to wait to drink.
-Eventually- about 20 minutes or so- they give you ice chips and then a cup of water.
+Eventually- about 20 minutes or so- they should give you ice chips and then a cup of water.
 After that you can have juice, soda and some food.
 I had no appetite at all but ate some crackers.
-I recommend trying to get something in your stomach because you'll have a lot of drugs in your system.
+I recommend trying to eat a little something because you'll have a lot of drugs in your system.
 They also want you to stay flat on your back for an hour and then will raise your head 30 degrees two times after.

 The doctor will then come in and tell you how the procedure went.
-He will not have the results of the hormone levels for at least 1 week.
+He will not have the results of the hormone levels for at least one week.
 The discharge instructions are to avoid getting the opening infected and to watch for bleeding.
-He will not prescribe you painkillers, but he should.
-This to me is the oddest thing, because believe me, you will be in pain.

 After you have recovered for 2 hours, they ask you stand to see that you can walk, then you get to go home.
-Again, make sure someone is driving you- there is no way you can, or should do this alone.
+Again, make sure someone is driving you- you won't be in the best condition to do this yourself.

 Soreness is also expected, and mine began 3 hours later.
 I felt pain in places I didn't expect- like my arms and lower legs.
-The pain was overwhelming also in my groin area.
-Severe bruising started the next day, and is expected, but it's important to make sure it's soft, not hard.
+The pain was overwhelming in my groin area.
+Big bruises appeared the next day and are expected, but it's important to make sure they are soft, not hard.
 As well, check your bandage for excessive bleeding.
 I have no idea why they don't send you home with a day or two worth of painkillers, they really should.
 I took 600 mg of advil, and slept a lot.

 To read more about the AVS procedure with complete medical terminology and explanations, go to: